Young-Nong/Young-Nong.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D student in the Department of Computer Science and Engineering at University at Buffalo.
-Before moving to University at Buffalo, I was a Ph.D candidate in the School of Electrical Engineering and Computer Science at Washington State University.
+I am a Ph.D student in the [Department of Computer Science and Engineering at University at Buffalo](https://engineering.buffalo.edu/computer-science-engineering.html).
+Before that, I was a Ph.D candidate in the School of Electrical Engineering and Computer Science at Washington State University.
 My advisor is Dr. [Haipeng Cai](https://chapering.github.io/).
 My research interests are in Software Engineering and Software Security.

 # Research Projects: